Stefan Jansson (army officer): Career

 Early in his career, Jansson held NATO-related positions in Belgium, where he and his family experienced heightened security measures following several terrorist attacks in Europe.
 He has emphasized the importance of risk awareness in such roles and has advocated for involving family members in discussions when accepting international assignments, particularly in connection with his earlier deployment to Afghanistan.

-As chief of the National CBRN Defence Centre in Umeå from 2018 to 2022, Jansson was responsible for training conscripts in protection against chemical, biological, radiological, and nuclear threats.
+As commander of the National CBRN Defence Centre in Umeå from 2018 to 2022, Jansson was responsible for training conscripts in protection against chemical, biological, radiological, and nuclear threats.
 He noted that the selection process often favoured individuals with strong academic backgrounds in science, and that mental resilience was more important than physical strength for the role.
 During his leadership, the number of conscripts at the centre grew significantly as part of Sweden's broader military expansion.

 Jansson has also expressed appreciation for Sweden's gender-neutral conscription system, stating that it enables selection from the entire age group rather than only from among males, resulting in a more capable armed force.
 He has advocated for increased investment in the army, citing Sweden's advanced defence capabilities and warning that the country may face future hybrid threats, particularly in strategically important areas such as Gotland.